-- Ask yourself: what is my intention with sharing this post? - Link to reputable sources - Cite your data or link to the source - Give credit to the original creator or photographer if sharing an image - Think twice before posting a personal photo that may identify an individual - If groups or individuals are in images, receive informed consent and always consider safety - Avoid sweeping generalizations - Challenge perceptions and bring down stereotypes - Promote diversity - Be respectful of cultures and traditions - Don't portray yourself or your organization as the "hero" if a post highlights client services, or stories - Avoid images of vulnerable locations such as hospitals, drop-in centers, health clinics, etc.
+Ask yourself: what is my intention with sharing this post?
+Link to reputable sources Cite your data or link to the source in captions Give credit to the original creator or photographer if sharing an image Think twice before posting a personal photo that may identify an individual If groups or individuals are in images, receive informed consent and always consider safety Avoid sweeping generalizations Challenge perceptions and bring down stereotypes Promote diversity Be respectful of cultures and traditions Don't portray yourself or your organization as the "hero" if a post highlights client services, or stories Share with hope and inspire actionable change!